One year for Christmas, my mother-in-law gave my children a “Chat Pack.” It’s a box of cards with simple questions designed to start conversations.

-My kids love it and keep it in the car, pulling out the cards on long road trips.
-They love hearing my husband and me answer the questions, which sometimes stimulates deeper discussions about our world view and the experiences that shaped us.
+My children are all now adults, but they loved it when they were kids.
+We kept the Chat Pack in the car, pulling out the cards on long road trips.
+They love hearing my husband and me answer the questions, which sometimes stimulated deeper discussions about our worldview and the experiences that shaped us.
 And this got me thinking…

 It is through our conversations that we share our family traditions, values, hopes and dreams; that we teach our children who we are and what is most important to us; that we express our love for them.